Separable Subsurface Scattering in VR

 My bachelor thesis revolved around Separable Subsurface Scattering (SSSS).
-Subsurface Scattering is a physical phenomenon where light enters matter, scatters inside and exits around the point of entry.
-The result is that the surface appears slightly blurred.
-This is very important to let materials appear believable.
+Subsurface Scattering is a physical phenomenon that appears when light enters matter, scatters inside and exits around the point of entry.
+The result is a slightly blurred surface area that is very important to recreate believable materials.
 A current approach by Jimenez et al. allows to calculate this effect as a screen-space filter and with separable kernels.

 Furthermore, approaches for translucency (light is visible through an object) and a physically based model for specular reflections has been added.
 The result is a Unity application where a user can inspect the different approaches, adjust relevant settings and examine the effects with and without VR.